meetsiraja/tron-tx-decoder/README.md

 - Minimal dependencies.

+- Decode method name used by specific Transaction Id.

 - Find the input parameter passed to function by Transaction Id.

 - Find the exact output returned from the function by Transaction Id.